ballance/enron/README.md

 ## 📄 License

-This project processes public domain data released by FERC.
-The code is provided as-is for research and educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The Enron email dataset itself is public domain data released by the Federal Energy Regulatory Commission (FERC).
+The MIT License applies to the code, scripts, schema, and documentation in this repository, not to the underlying email dataset.

 ## 🙏 Acknowledgments